David Morales: 2000s–present

 Ultra Records released Morales' second album Two Worlds Collide in 2005.
 The single "How Would You Feel" was performed by Lea Lorien.
-"Here I Am", performed by UK artist Tamra Keenan (remixed by Kaskade), is featured in the 2006 film, The Devil Wears Prada.
-"Feels Good", performed by Angela Hunte features in the end credits of 2008 film You Don't Mess with the Zohan.
+"Here I Am", performed by UK-based Irish artist Tamra Keenan (remixed by Kaskade), is featured in the 2006 film The Devil Wears Prada.
+"Feels Good", performed by Angela Hunte, features in the end credits of the 2008 film You Don't Mess with the Zohan.

-In 2011 Ultra Records released Morales' third album Changes featuring the vocals of Róisín Murphy (formerly of the band Moloko), Ultra Nate, Tamra Keenan and Jonathan Mendelsohn.
-Since then Morales has released several tracks including "The Red Zone Project" Volumes 1, 2 and 3 and various others on the Def Mix Music label.
-In 2016 Morales had a single with Janice Robinson titled "There Must Be Love".
+In 2011, Ultra Records released Morales' third album Changes featuring the vocals of Róisín Murphy (formerly of the band Moloko), Ultra Nate, Tamra Keenan and Jonathan Mendelsohn.
+Since then, Morales has released several tracks including "The Red Zone Project" Volumes 1, 2 and 3 and various others on the Def Mix Music label.
+In 2016, Morales had a single with Janice Robinson titled "There Must Be Love".
 He then collaborated with Luciano on the song "Esperanza".
-In 2019 Morales started a new label with the Afrohouse label MoBlack called MoDef, and also released the single "Freedom" performed by Janice Robinson.
+In 2019, Morales started a new label with the Afro house label MoBlack called MoDef, and also released the single "Freedom" performed by Janice Robinson.

-Morales was an owner of Stereo nightclub located in Montreal, Quebec, Canada.
-As a resident DJ, he played many 16 hour "La Vie en Stereo" sets, which happened monthly for 9 years from 2003 to 2012.
+Morales was an owner of Stereo nightclub in Montreal, Quebec, Canada.
+As a resident DJ, he played many 16-hour "La Vie en Stereo" sets, which happened monthly for 9 years from 2003 to 2012.

 David was a judge on Top DJ in 2016, a national television show broadcast on Italia 1, and was a model for Italian clothing designer Iceberg in 2008.